 If you encounter any severe or worrying Aciclovir tablets side effects, you should contact your doctor or pharmacist for advice on how to proceed.

-You can buy Aciclovir 400 mg tablets at The Independent Pharmacy if you think this might be the right treatment for you.
+You can buy Aciclovir 400 mg tablets for genital herpes at The Independent Pharmacy if you think this might be the right treatment for you.
 You will need to complete a free online consultation, answering a few quick questions first so that we can establish if this is the most suitable treatment for you.
+Alternatively if you need Aciclovir tablets for cold sores, we are also able to provide them online.

 Once your form has been approved by one of our qualified prescribers, we can issue your medication.
 We offer a fast, secure and discreet online service and delivery straight to your door — order before 4 pm and receive your treatment the next day.